-Muscle tightness and weakness causes the outer four toes to abnormally curl so they resemble the shape of a claw.
+With Claw, Mallet & Hammer Toe, muscle tightness and weakness causes the outer four toes to abnormally curl into different positions.
 Learn More >

 This foot pain diagram looks at the common causes of pain under the foot and at the back of the heel.

 A bone spur here is called an inferior calcaneal bone spur and is usually linked with a tight plantar fascia.
 Causes a sharp pain under the foot that is worse with initial movement then eases to a dull ache.
 Learn More >